-Heisler moved, seconded by A'Hearn, that the Planning Commission accept the two listed findings and forward the zoning map amendment to the City Council with a recommendation for approval.
-The vote was: ayes-A'Hearn, Bathke, Heisler, Vincent, Keogh; nays-none; absent-Staber, Willer.
+Willer moved, Heisler seconded that the Planning Commission accept the three listed findings and forward the amendment to the City Council with a recommendation for approval subject to the three conditions listed by City staff.
+The vote was: ayes - Staber, Willer, A'Hearn, Bathke, Heisler, Keogh; nays - none; absent - Vincent.
 Motion carried.